 - Food Handler Certification: In order to handle food, you must have proof that you attended a food handler class.
 Classes are held by the City of Columbia three times per month (874-7346) and expire after three years.
 Three-year certification costs $15.
 Consult the Food Handler Cards page for a schedule and information online classes.

-- Appropriate Dress: Students working in the lab are required to wear a CDL polo shirt.
+- Appropriate Dress: Students working in the lab are required to wear black scrub tops and bottoms.
 Please purchase from the University Book Store.
 Active wear, yoga pants, and tight leggings are not permitted.
-Student workers may wear khaki pants, slacks, nice jeans, or knee length shorts.

 Please submit all paperwork to Raina Cornell (firstname.lastname@example.org) two weeks before the semester begins.
 If you have questions about the required documentation, please call Raina Cornell at (573) 882-4318.